AnahitaS/JSTrafficSimulator/README.md

 * [The Proposed Ramp Metering Method](https://saeedt.github.io/JSTrafficSimulator/index_proposed)

 # More Information
-For more information about the study and results see our open access publication [A Novel Ramp Metering Approach Based on Machine Learning and Historical Data](https://www.mdpi.com/2504-4990/2/4/21/xml).
+For more information about the study and results check our open access publication [A Novel Ramp Metering Approach Based on Machine Learning and Historical Data](https://www.mdpi.com/2504-4990/2/4/21/xml).